marvey11/typescript-rest-api/README.md

 ## Package versions

-- `typescript` restricted to < 4.2.0 due to the fact that `eslint` comlains otherwise
+- `typescript` restricted to < 4.2.0 due to the fact that `eslint` complains otherwise